Go-Stop: Ending the game

 When a player accumulates at least three (for three players) or seven (for two players) points, the player must decide if they will continue that hand by calling "Go" or end it by calling "Stop".
 If a player says "Go" once, the player must increase their score by at least one point in order to be given another opportunity to call "Go" or “Stop".
 A player who calls “Go” once has one point added to their final score.
 With two "Go"s, two points are added.
 With the third "Go", the score is doubled.
 After the third “Go” (in which the score is doubled), the score is multiplied by the number one less than the number of times the winner has called "Go".
 But before calling "Go", the winner must consider whether another player may increase their score to at least three or seven points within the next turn.

 When "Stop" is called, any non-winning players who have called "Go" have their penalty (calculated from the winning player's total points) doubled.
 This is called go bak.
 If a non-winning player has no Bright cards when the winner has accumulated points by collecting Bright cards, the player without Bright cards will have their penalty doubled.
 This is known as gwang bak.
 Further, if a non-winning player has fewer than six junk cards and the winner has accumulated points by collecting junk cards, the non-winning player will have their penalty doubled.
 This is known as pi bak.
 All of these are cumulative.

 As an example, if a player accumulates seven or more points through only Ribbon cards and Animal cards, the player may then call "Go".
 If, however, before the first player is given another opportunity to call "Go" or "Stop" another player accumulates at least seven points through both Bright cards and junk cards and subsequently calls "Stop", the first player is subject to go bak, gwang bak and pi bak.
 Thus, the player's penalty would be doubled three times, or multiplied by eight.

-Variation

-Some families play a variant of the game with slightly different rules, although the setup is identical.
-This version is playable by 2-4 players.